Jean C. Oi

 Jean C. Oi (Chinese name: 戴慕珍) is an American political scientist and expert in the politics of China.
 She is the William Haas Professor in Chinese Politics in the department of political science at Stanford University.
-She is also a senior fellow at the Freeman Spogli Institute for International Studies there.
+She is also a senior fellow at the Freeman Spogli Institute for International Studies.
 She studies political economy and fiscal reform, particularly in rural China.
+Oi was president of the Association for Asian Studies between March 2022 and December 2023.

-Education and early career
+Education

-Oi studied Political Science and East Asian Languages and Literatures at Indiana University, obtaining a BA there in 1971.
+Oi holds a BA in Political Science and East Asian Languages and Literatures from Indiana University (1971).
 She then studied political science at the University of Michigan, earning an MA in 1975 and a PhD in 1983.
 Oi's dissertation committee was co-chaired by Allen S. Whiting and Michel Oksenberg, and the other members were Samuel Barnes, Robert Dernberger, Albert Feuerwerker, and Martin King Whyte.